Downhill Skiing and Snowboarding In The Great Lakes Region

 Ski Brule Resort, Upper Peninsula, Michigan

-In Upper Peninsula, it appears that nothing else come close to the ratings and popularity of Ski Brule.
-With same numbers as Boyne Mountains, as far as elevation difference and longest run, its popularity most likely comes from the fact that it is located on the border with Wisconsin and probably attracts skiers from four different states: Michigan, Wisconsin, Minnesota and Illinois.
+In the Upper Peninsula, it appears that nothing else comes close to the ratings and popularity of Ski Brule.
+With the same numbers as Boyne Mountains, as far as elevation difference and longest run, its popularity most likely comes from the fact that it is located on the border with Wisconsin and probably attracts skiers from four different states: Michigan, Wisconsin, Minnesota, and Illinois.

 Searchmont Resort